rh917/ryan.hambacher.net/_pages/cv.md

 title: Resume
 permalink: /cv/
 nav: "about"
+author_profile: true
 ---

-This is a placeholder for a resume
+This is a placeholder for a resume.